Postgraduate Study Programmes in the Department of Mathematics and Applied Mathematics

 - Honours timetables for 1st Semester 2014 – will be linked here at a later stage.

 - Honours timetable for 2nd Semester 2014 – there will be no general meeting at the commencement of the second semester.
-Lectures start on Monday, 21 July 2014 and the timetables will be sent to registered students by e-mail.
+Lectures start on Monday, 21 July 2014 and the timetables will be sent to registered students by e-mail and/or published here approximately by the end of June.